 During this time, he made some poor choices that eventually led to him being incarcerated.
 After his release, he started an entertainment company that became a tremendous success.
 However, Michael felt that something was still missing, so he continued to use drugs/alcohol in order to fill the void inside.
 He could not find the internal love, peace, and happiness that he was desperately seeking, which ultimately led to him losing it all again.
-Determined to find a solution to his problems, he took the advice of an old friend who told him there was another way… thus beginning his road to recovery.
+Determined to find a solution to his problems, he took the advice of an old friend who told him there was another way… thus beginning his road to recovery in 2008.

 As Michael became involved in a twelve-step program and the recovery community, he began to feel differently.
 His feelings and emotions started to change for the better.
 As years went by, a wave of inexplicable happiness started to take hold inside him.
 After completing his twelve-step program, Michael knew he wanted to help others find the inner peace that he’d discovered.
 He decided to turn his focus outward to the addicts still suffering around him.

 It was then that he realized he’d found a calling: to build a solid community of caring individuals who addicts (including himself) could turn to during their struggles and long after their treatment had ended.

 Michael’s goal was to create a strong, compassionate community that made addicts feel important, valued, and cared for by a reliable group of trustworthy fellow addicts committed to their recovery and helping others.
 Michael realized that dream by creating Stairway Resource Center in 2017.